enspyrco/monorepo/docs/setup-cicd.md

 #### CD for Firebase hosting

 - setup hosting -> Firebase console -> Hosting -> Get Started
+- follow the prompts, including adding CI
+  - use "build/web" for the public directory
+  - enter 'y' for "rewrite all urls to /index.html"
+  - enter 'y' for "Set up automatic builds and deploys with GitHub?"
-- follow the prompts, including adding CI (use "flutter build web" for the predeploy script)
+  - use "flutter build web" for the predeploy script
+  - if there is an error: follow any Required Action prompts in the output
 - edit the created .yml file to add the following lines after `- uses: actions/checkout@v2`:

 ```yml